elastic/kibana/src/plugins/dashboard/public/application/embeddable/viewport/README.md

 # Additional notes

-* In future we should investigate not need to rely on the print view page when generating screenshots and pressing ctrl/cmd+P should get us the print layout directly.
+* In future we should investigate not needing to rely on the print view page when generating screenshots and pressing ctrl/cmd+P should get us the print layout directly.